Philosophy of Mathematics

-- is based on Plato's notion that there is an ideal world of concepts and objects.
+- Based on Plato's notion that there is an ideal world of concepts and objects.
 For example, there is an ideal notion of number or line.
 We perceive only "shadows" of the ideal world projected on the walls of a cave.
 But these ideal notions are the objects of philosophy and science.
 They are the immutable eternal reality.
-In the case of mathematics, modern Platonists like Godel believe that objects like sets exist in this ideal world, and our task is to discover their properties.
-This is a powerful and coherent view of foundations and it is subscribed to by such giants as Godel.
+In the case of mathematics, modern Platonists like Gödel believe that objects like sets exist in this ideal world, and our task is to discover their properties.
+This is a powerful and coherent view of foundations and it is subscribed to by such giants as Gödel.

-- is the view that mathematics is a meaningless game of manipulating symbols.
+- The view that mathematics is a meaningless game of manipulating symbols.
 Certain "games" are more interesting than others because of their social use.
 Otherwise the rules are quite arbitrary, and there is no meaning to mathematical activity.